Taaitaaiger/jlrs/README.md

 - Access arbitrary Julia modules and their content.
 - Call Julia functions, including functions that take keyword arguments.
-- Handle exceptions or convert them to an error message, optionally with color.
+- Handle exceptions or convert them to an error message.
 - Include and call your own Julia code.
 - Use custom system images.
 - Create values that Julia can use, and convert them back to Rust, from Rust.